zibalco/mpos-sample/README.md

 ## Keep in mind
-Minimun sdk version must be 16.
+Minimun sdk version must be equal or greater than 16.